YGMssMGY/BEST/README.md

   ### Body:
     - Search Results:
       - A picture of the magazine cover embedded in the brief magazine box
-      - Clicking on the magazine cover directs to a new page containing the entire magazine content with a flipping function for the PDF
+      - Clicking on the magazine cover directs to `magazine_viewing.html` containing the entire magazine content with a flipping function for the PDF
       - The color of the magazine cover lights up when the mouse floats over it
 ## About Us Page:
   ### Header: